ndsava/cti-blockchain/README.md

 At least 2 networked machines are required (1 server, 1 client), preferably in separate networks.
 The server machine must have a public IP address.
 Please follow these instructions in order.

 NOTE: This project has been developed and tested exclusively on Linux machines (Ubuntu and its derivatives).
 Other platforms are not supported.
+Python version 3.10+ required.

 ### Set up the server (CA)
 **SSH config**
 OpenSSH must be installed and configured on the server machine.
 For testing purposes, you may not want to harden the SSH daemon too much as not to lock yourself out of the server machine (if using a cloud VM etc.).
 However, the following configurations should still be set:

-1. In `/etc/ssh/sshd_config`
-  make sure you have
+1. In `/etc/ssh/sshd_config` on the server machine, make sure you have
   - `PubkeyAuthentication yes`
   - `PasswordAuthentication no`
   - `PermitRootLogin no` (optional)
 2. Restart SSH with
   - `sudo systemctl restart ssh`
-3. Ensure ~/.ssh/authorized_keys exists on the server machine
+3. Create ~/.ssh/authorized_keys on the server machine **if it doesn't exist**
-  - `mkdir ~/.ssh/authorized_keys`
+  - `touch ~/.ssh/authorized_keys`
-3. Ensure correct permissions with
+4. Ensure correct permissions with
   - `chmod 600 ~/.ssh/authorized_keys`

 ### Add new client